 All these Interfaces give several methods which are defined by collections classes which implement these interfaces.

 Generics added type safety to Collection framework.
-Earlier collections stored Object class references.
-Which means any collection could store any type of object.
+Earlier collections stored Object class references which meant any collection could store any type of object.
 Hence there were chances of storing incompatible types in a collection, which could result in run time mismatch.
-Hence Generics was introduced, now you can explicitly state the type of object being stored.
+Hence Generics was introduced through which you can explicitly state the type of object being stored.

 We have studied that Autoboxing converts primitive types into Wrapper class Objects.
 As collections doesn't store primitive data types(stores only refrences), hence Autoboxing facilitates the storing of primitive data types in collection by boxing it into its wrapper type.